21huntmik/codeCamp2021/README.md

 - [ ] Explore ways to potentially import generated schedule into the banner registration page.
 This will need to be accomplished by working with the university
 - [ ] Establish a more thorough grammar process for the initial totalString value processing
 - [ ] Allow users to go back a page
+- [ ] With classes like Competitive Programming and Seminar in Computer Science, after the initial checkbox was marked, have a drop down radio button to see how many times the class was taken.
+This will help with schedule generation.